itsdheerajdp/AgriHub/README.md

 ## Contributing

 We welcome contributions from anyone.
-Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ### visit our website [AgriHub](https://agrihubkandigaipc.onrender.com/)